-- 181. The institutional framework for the transport sector in Bulgaria at the policy-making level includes two main entities-the MTITC and the MRDPW.
-Neither ministry has a dedicated unit specifically responsible for climate change adaptation. - 182.
-In the MTITC, the Safety, Technical Supervision and Crises Management Directorate, the National Transport Policy Directorate, the Coordination of Programmes and Projects Directorate and the European Coordination and International Cooperation Directorate are involved in the subject as part of their general duties.
-The ministry has inspectors in charge of monitoring the safety of all modes of transport.
-They also register events such as catastrophes, infrastructure failures, and obstructions to services.
+178. The institutional framework for the transport sector in Bulgaria at the policy-making level includes two main entities, the Ministry of Transport, Information Technology and Communication (MTITC) and the Ministry of Regional Development and Public Works (MRDPW).
+Neither ministry has a dedicated unit specifically responsible for climate change adaptation.

+179. In the MTITC, the Safety, Technical Control and Crises Management Directorate and the European Coordination and International Cooperation Directorate are involved in the subject as part of their general duties.
+The Ministry has inspectors in charge of monitoring the safety of all modes of transport.
+They also register events such as catastrophes, infrastructure failures and obstructions to services.

-- 183. In the MRDPW, a unit with a potential role in CCA is the Technical Rules and Regulations Department.
-The Department is responsible for developing the draft regulations in the area of design and construction of roads, streets, transport networks and facilities.
-The Geoprotection and Public Works Directorate is responsible for registration and monitoring of landslides.
-In case of unfavorable geodynamic events, MRDPW provides support and specialized assistance through one company for geo-protection, located in Varna, with brunches in Pleven and Pernik. - 184.
-At the implementation level, an extremely important role is played by the various agencies, state companies and trade enterprises under the two ministries.
-The most important such entities are the Road Infrastructure Agency (RIA), the National Railway Infrastructure Company (NRIC), the Bulgarian Ports Infrastructure Company (BPI), the Executive Agency for Exploration and Maintenance of the Danube River, and the Directorate General of Civil Aviation Administration (CAA). - 185.
-Regarding transport in urban areas, the most important entities are the municipalities and the public transport operators.
-The municipalities are responsible for the preparation of general and transport masterplans and are in charge of employing and controlling the operators, as well having a significant role in building and maintaining the municipal transport infrastructure.
-Several Bulgarian municipalities are members of the Covenant of Mayors Initiative for Climate and Energy, the largest of them being the municipalities of Sofia, Burgas, and Varna.
-Most of the municipalities participating in the initiative have developed CCA strategies and action plans and have units with duties and responsibilities related to CCA. - 186.
-NGOs in the transport sector include the Bulgarian Construction Chamber, Bulgarian Road Safety Branch Chamber, National Association of the Municipalities in the Republic of Bulgaria, National Association of the Bulgarian Road Carriers, Union of International Haulers, Association of the Bulgarian Enterprises for International Road Transport and the Roads, Bulgarian Association of Road Transport Organizations, and Association of Bulgarian Railway Carriers.
+180. In the MRDPW a unit with a potential role in CCA is the Technical Rules and Regulations Directorate.
+The directorate is responsible for the preparation of the regulations regarding road infrastructure, more specifically road design and urban transport planning and design.
+The Geoprotection and public works Directorate is responsible for preventive activities against landslides, erosion and abrasion in the country and since 2016 for activities against rock falls.

+181. At the implementation level, an extremely important role is played by the various agencies and public companies under the two ministries.
+The most important such entities are the Road Infrastructure Agency (RIA), the National Railway Infrastructure Company (NRIC), the Bulgarian Ports Infrastructure Company (BPI), the Executive Agency for Exploration and Maintenance of the Danube River, and the Directorate General Civil Aviation Administration (CAA).

+182. Regarding urban transport, the most important entities are the municipalities and the public transport operators.
+The municipalities are responsible for the preparation of general and transport masterplans and are in charge of employing and controlling the operators.
+Several Bulgarian municipalities are members of the Covenant of Mayors for Climate and Energy initiative, the largest of them being the municipalities of Sofia, Burgas, and Varna.
+Most of the municipalities participating in the initiative have developed CCA strategies and action plans and have units with duties and responsibility related to CCA.

+183. NGOs in the transport sector include: the Bulgarian Construction Chamber, Bulgarian Road Safety Branch Chamber, National Association of the Municipalities in the Republic of Bulgaria, National Association of the Bulgarian Road Carriers, Union of International Haulers, Association of Bulgarian Enterprises for International Road Transport, Bulgarian Association of Road Transport Organizations and Association of Bulgarian Railway Carriers.

-187. Ministries and organizations with responsibilities and interests in the urban environment sector cut across a number of other sectors.
+184. Ministries and organizations with responsibilities and interests in the urban environment sector cut across a number of other sectors.
 The regional policy in Bulgaria, part of which is the urban development policy, is governed by the MRDPW.
-It sets the legal framework for regional development, spatial planning, investment projects, construction, and construction supervision.
-The Minister of the MRDPW carries overall responsibility for the development of the road infrastructure together with the MTITC, the former supported by the RIA.
+It sets the legal framework for regional development, spatial planning, investment design, construction, and construction supervision.
+The Minister of the MRDPW carries overall responsibility for the development of the road infrastructure together with the Ministry of Transport, Information Technologies and Communication (MTITC), the former supported by the Road Infrastructure Agency (RIA).
 The development and management of the water supply and sewerage sector and the activities for prevention of the harmful effects of waters within the settlements are carried out with the help of the Water Supply and Sewerage Directorate, which plans and coordinates the water supply and sewerage sector at the national level.
 The public works and geo-protection are managed by the respective specialized directorate.
-On the territory of the country, there is one state company for geoprotection, in Varna, with brunches in Pleven and Pernik.
+On the territory of the country, there are three state companies for geo-protection, in Varna, Pleven, and Pernik.